Emmy-Marie/C_Programming_Practice/C_Pointers/README.md

 Understand how to access and manipulate data using pointers:

 - **Dereferencing:** `int value = *ptr;`
 - **Modifying Data:** `*ptr = newValue;`

+## Types of Pointers

+Understand the various types of pointers:

+- **Void Pointers:** A void pointer in C does not have a specific data type associated with it.
+Void pointers to point to objects of any data type, but we cannot directly dereference or manipulate the data pointed to by a void pointer.
+To use the data pointed to by a void pointer, we must explicitly cast it to the appropriate data type.
+This casting is necessary to inform the compiler about the data type and size of the object. e.g. of typecasting a void pointer: `*(Int *)ptr;`
+- **Modifying Data:** `*ptr = newValue;`

 ## Pointer Arithmetic